AllenYLJiang/Anomaly_Detection_in_a_new_way/README.md

 # Anomaly_Detection_in_a_new_way

-Code can be downloaded from: https://www.yunpan.com/surl_ytiB6bB8kbe (Code：6d18, Password: The name of our paper)
+Code can be downloaded from: https://pan.baidu.com/s/17gWfXlkwHaCjSvkN5iQVbQ (Code: lpry, Password: The name of our paper) or https://www.yunpan.com/surl_ynAVLNN8THL (Code：7f5d, Password: The name of our paper)

 # Inference:
 python data/ShanghaiTech/pose/multi_cls_auc.py